wuyang1002431655/tango_with_django_19/manuscript/chapter10-cookies.md

 ## Session Data
 The previous example shows how we can store and manipulate client side cookies - or the data stored on the client.
 However, a more secure way to save session information is to store any such data on the server side.
-We can then use the session ID cookie which is stored on the client side (but is effectively anonymous) as the key to access the data.
+We can then use the session ID cookie that is stored on the client side (but is effectively anonymous) as the key to access the data.

 To use session based cookies you need to perform the following steps.